 Workout and Race Tips

 Very few of us have the time to be triathlon coaches or certified personal trainers, and we are always searching for new workouts and tips.
 You can get that by reading blogs like this one or a triathlon training book, or you can use the network of personal experience that is passed along from one athlete to another.
 Triathlon groups are a great place to take advantage of this type of tribal knowledge.
 Experienced triathletes can take newbies under their wing, and simply listening to a group of triathletes chat over coffee after a group workout can provide enough tips to make you to practice all week.
 Many triathlon clubs also have a newsletter, blog, and forum where you can compare notes with each other and learn from other triathletes.
+Finally, one of the best benefits of being in a triathlon club is getting inside tips on where to train.
+You will likely gain many new cycling routes to plug in to your bike’s computer, or ideas on places to find a good, quiet lap pool.

 Discounts on Gear